snap-stanford/snap-python/doc/source/reference/composite.rst

 ````````````````

 Composite types in SNAP are :class:`TPair`, :class:`TVec`, :class:`THash`, and
-:class:`TSet`.
+:class:`THashSet`.

 TPair
 =====

-The name TPair refers to a general data structure that consists of two values, which can
-be of different types.
-All of the following methods are available for objects that are
-classified as TPair objects.
+The name :class:`TPair` refers to a general data structure that consists of two values, which can be of different types.
+All of the following methods are available for objects that are classified as :class:`TPair` objects.

 .. class:: TPair()
            TPair(Val1, Val2)